AOEpeople/meals/README.md

 **Description:**
 Here you can select the desired dishes for the selected week.
-Additionally you can disable some days or the whole week in case of (public) holiday.
+Additionally, you can disable some days or the whole week in case of (public) holiday.

 ### Dishes
 **Route:** /dish